AB 540 & Undocumented Students

 AB 540 and Residency Status

-Assembly Bill 540 is a law that was passed in 2001 by the California legislature and was recently amended with Assembly Bill 2000 in 2015.
+Assembly Bill 540 is a law passed in 2001 by the California legislature and recently amended with Assembly Bill 2000 in 2015.
 The laws were written for students who are either undocumented or U.S. Citizens/Permanent Residents but are considered non-residents for tuition purposes.
 If these students meet specific requirements, such as attending a California public institution of higher learning, they are able to pay resident fees instead of non-resident fees.

 AB 540/AB 2000/SB 68 Eligibility Criteria

 To qualify for paying "resident fees," students must meet the following requirements:

 - Three or more years of full-time high school coursework, and a total of three or more years of attendance in California elementary schools, California secondary schools, or a combination of California elementary, secondary, and adult schools.

 - Three years of adult school and GED.

 - Two or more years of full-time California Community College AND one year of California elementary, secondary, or adult schools.

 - Enroll in an accredited California institution of higher education (CCC, CSU, or UC).